Global-Local Self-Distillation for Visual Representation Learning: Results

 \subsection{Other datasets}

 To get a better idea of the robustness of the additional self-supervised loss at the local level, we train all methods on other datasets.
 We introduce the local loss to get stronger self-supervision and more efficient learning, which is best studied by looking at the behavior on small scale datasets.
 These include an artificial setting where we sample 1\%, 2\%, 5\%, 10\% and 20\% subsets of ImageNet-1k in order to evaluate the relative performances in low-data regimes.
 Even though this is an artificial setting, these subsets are well curated, image-centered and contain a lot of diversity making them ideal for such a study.
-We also include evaluations on 3 other datasets: \textit{Food-101} \cite{food101} (101k images of food), \textit{NCT-CRC-HE-100K} \cite{nct} (100k histological images of human cancererous/healthy tissue) and ImageNet-100 (100 class subset of ImageNet-1k).
+We also include evaluations on 3 other datasets: \textit{Food-101} \cite{food101}, \textit{NCT-CRC-HE-100K} \cite{nct} and ImageNet-100 (100 class subset of ImageNet-1k).